MicrosoftDocs/win32/desktop-src/direct3darticles/directx-warp.md

 ### Existing Non-Gaming Applications

 A large amount of graphical applications require a minimal number of code paths in their rendering layer.
-WARP enables these applications to implement a single Direct3D 10, Direct3D 10.1, or Direct3D 11 code path that can target a large number of computer configurations.
+WARP enables these applications to implement a single Direct3D code path that can target a large number of computer configurations.

 ### Advanced Rendering Games